codejlay/project07-client-portfolio/README.md

 The toughest part of this project was the angled images and titles.
 I tackled this part first to give myself and the designer an idea whether this was possible within the time frame that we had.
 I came up with a solution the next day, but it only worked on Chrome.
 However, knowing that I was able to come up with a partial solution within 24 hours of receiving the design, I was confident that I would be able to tackle this angle challenge.
 Each side in the "My Work" section has a different angle.
 To accomplish this, I used an odd and even loop to separate the posts.
 Once that was done, I was able to assign different styling to each side.
 The next challenge was to have the angled underline to highlight the menu.
 This was done through using an image.

-In the end, although it was challenging it was fun and got to experience collobrating with a UX designer and creating a unique website.
+In the end, although it was challenging it was fun and got to experience collobrating with a UX designer and creating a unique website!